With the new entrance of the Pico Laser into the medical aesthetics arena, the treatment of pigmentation will certainly be taken up a notch.

-The picosecond laser is particularly beneficial in scar treatment because it promotes collagenesis and skin tightening, which in turn improves pores as well.
+The picosecond laser is particularly beneficial in scar treatment because it promotes collagenesis (collagen production) and skin tightening, which in turn reduces the appearance of large pores as well.

 Advice on minimizing side effects

-With a shorter pulse duration, adjusting by only 0.1J changes the output density much more drastically than with the nanosecond laser.
+With a shorter pulse duration, doctors find that adjusting by only 0.1J changes the output density much more drastically than with the nanosecond laser.

-Caution is needed as the energy level might be raised too much by mistake.
-The fractional tip lowers the output and increases safety.
-This necessitates a higher number of treatments but this is probably a small price to pay to avoid side effects.
+It necessitates a higher number of treatments, but this is probably a small price to pay to avoid major side effects.

-Considering that the Nd:YAG laser continuously performs well over a decade, the picosecond laser may be a good investment in the long run.
+Considering that the Nd:YAG laser had been continuously performing well for over a decade, the picosecond laser may still be a good investment in the long run.

-The trends are moving towards picosecond and even femtosecond and the picosecond laser will eventually become a standard.
+The trends are moving towards picosecond (and even femtosecond!) technology, and the picosecond laser will eventually become a standard.
 If it is something that you have to purchase eventually, it would be better to have it earlier so that you can get an advantage over others.